Pimenta14/NonioHandler/README.md

 # NonioHandler
-Javascript project to remove nonio and cookies from PT news websites!
+Javascript project to remove nonio and cookies elements from webpages (Portugal news websites)

+# How
+As a chrome extension